Highnote is looking for a skilled web software engineer to help us build a truly unique communication tool for audio creators and their teams.

 - You take a lot of pride in your work and your impact on the team.
 This, combined with excellent time and project management skills, makes you a reliable and productive contributor to the team.

-- You can build and debug complex React applications (like ours!) with ease, but frameworks are just part of your larger toolkit.
+- You can build and debug complex React applications (like ours!), but frameworks are just part of your larger toolkit.
 You make well-informed decisions on when and how to use frameworks and other third-party tools, and when to roll your own solutions.

 - You have a keen eye for design and are able to build pixel-perfect implementations of complex interfaces.
-You are a best-in-class wrangler of DOM elements and CSS and are able to keep things, accessible, beautiful, and performant.
+You are an excellent wrangler of the CSS & HTML and are able to keep things accessible, beautiful, and performant.

 - You have a solid understanding of how servers and clients interact, and inform your architectural decisions with full-stack considerations.
-You are comfortable contributing to server-side code in NodeJS and making decisions on data models and API design.
+You are comfortable making well-informed decisions about our server-side code, data models, and API design.

 - You have additional backend and/or devops skills